Julie Ann Garrido is on a digital device teaching online menopause yoga at home to women who wish to create a yoga regimen

 There’s nothing more powerful and uplifting than a group of menopausal ladies all coming together to help and support each other.
 Trust me, I know from the experience of running my own menopause support groupthese communities offer a safe haven for like-minded ladies who are all practicing menopause yoga at home to come together and offer true friendships to help themselves and others blossom.

 Practicing yoga at home can sometimes feel a little isolating so having a menopause community for yoga means you can swap notes on your practice, ask questions, congratulate, encourage, support and even commiserate with each other from time to time.
-Ladies who have joined my yoga memberships tell me how much they love my yoga, but they love our amazing community just as much!
+Ladies who have joined my yoga memberships tell me how much they love my yoga, but they love the amazing community just as much!
 I think that says it all.

 1. Not Being Consistent with yoga at home: